lenards/explore-spark/schema-evolution/README.md

 If we do nothing, we're reading the data at ``LOCAL_ONE``, this likely is not desirable.
 We should show how to change that ...

+> By default, reads are performed at ConsistencyLevel.LOCAL_ONE in order to leverage
+> data-locality and minimize network traffic.
+This read consistency level is controlled by
+> the following property:
+>
+> - `spark.cassandra.input.consistency.level`: consistency level for RDD reads, string matching
+> the ConsistencyLevel enum name.

 #### Writing to Cassandra

 You can pass an instance of ``WriteConf`` to ``saveToCassandra`` which allows you to set the ``batchSize``, ``consistencyLevel``, and ``parallelismLevel``